JE1314/LAMMPS_builder/README.md

 If you use this software, please cite the following article: J. P. Ewen, S. Echeverri Restrepo, N. Morgan, D. Dini, Nonequilibrium Molecular Dynamics Simulations of Stearic Acid Adsorbed on Iron Surfaces with Nanoscale Roughness, Tribology International (2016), http://dx.doi.org/10.1016/j.triboint.2016.11.039

 ## SOFTWARE REQUIREMENTS
+Required (all GNU):
  - Bash shell
  - Python v2.17.12
  - moltemplate version v1.34 2015-11-18 : http://www.moltemplate.org/
  - ASE v3.11.0 : https://wiki.fysik.dtu.dk/ase/

+Optional (all GNU):
  - LAMMPS 22 Jul 2016-ICMS : http://lammps.sandia.gov/ (to run MD simulation of resultant system)
+ - VMD v1.9.1 : http://www.ks.uiuc.edu/Research/vmd/ (to visualise resultant datafile)

+Note that versions given are those for which software has been tested, the code should still work with most older/newer versions.

 ## HOW TO RUN
 In a bash shell: